 I've worked full time for only a few months in my life (I'm 52), so naturally I've had to learn a few strategies for getting by without a regular paycheck.

-Here’s how I manage to avoid jobs most of the time and still pay the bills.
-Of course, your results may vary, but here is a basic outline for how to live the jobless lifestyle:
+Here's how I manage to avoid jobs most of the time and still pay the bills.
+Of course, your results may vary, but here is a basic outline for how to live without a job:

 1. Control Your Expenses